cworld1/dotfiles/README.md

 - joshuto
 - neofetch
 - surfingkeys (chrome/edge/firefox plugin)
-- wezterm
+- yazi

-If you don't want to use any of them, delete it or move to another path before running `install.sh`.
+If you don't want to use any of them, delete it or move to another path from the `config` folder before running `install.sh`.

 > `install.sh` will help you create soft link to `$XDG_CONFIG_HOME` or `$HOME/.config`.
 If there exists conflicts, it will create backups automatically.